takam5f2/ros2_subscription_examples/README.md

 ### `waitset_examples`

-You need two terminals one of which is for talker and another for listener.
+You need two terminals; one is for talker and the other for listener.

 #### run talker